cryptostorm/cstorm_deepDNS/README.md

 2021 update:
 It looks like DNSChain hasn't been updated in several years, so we're dropping support for that (and .bit, .eth, .dns, etc.).
 The below text has been updated to reflect the current DeepDNS setup.

-If you're looking for the current DeepDNS IPs, you can find them by resolving "public.deepdns.net", or by goting to https://cryptostorm.is/dns.txt
+If you're looking for the current DeepDNS IPs, you can find them by resolving "public.deepdns.net", or by going to https://cryptostorm.is/dns.txt

 # techie explaination